drdragon79/infosec-stuff/Windows/Windows Internals/WMI.md

 - Microsoft's Implimentation of:
 	- CIM: Common Information Model
 	- WBEM: Web Based Enterprise Management
-- Provides a uniform interface for applications/script to manage a local or remote cmputer or network
+- Provides a uniform interface for applications/script to manage a local or remote computer or network
 # Architecture
 ![[Pasted image 20221216201142.png]]
 # Components